Appointments during Alert Level 2 - Updated 8 September 2021

 Also bring snacks, drinks and games or books to amuse you for what may be a long wait.

-Having a spare change of nappies for babies is also a good idea.
+If you have a baby: Having a spare change of nappies for your baby is a good idea due to wait times.